 Our Carr’s Lane project delivery team is progressing extremely well on site.
 As you will see from the photo gallery below, the superstructure is now complete and the roof watertight as works progress upwards.
 Ground floor: At this stage, all ground floor windows and first fix M&E are completed, with walls and ceilings closed out.
 Carpentry works are also well underway.
 First and second levels: Works are progressing on the first and second levels with windows and M&E currently underway.
 Externally: Outside, the cedar cladding on Block A commenced earlier this month.

-The Townmore team commenced works on site at Blanchardstown, Dublin for Edwards, the leading developer and manufacturer of sophisticated vacuum products, exhaust management systems and related value-added services globally: www.edwardsvacuum.com
+Earlier this year, the Townmore team commenced works on the construction of a new Service Technology Centre at Blanchardstown Industrial Park, Dublin for Edwards (www.edwardsvacuum.com), the leading developer and manufacturer of sophisticated vacuum products, exhaust management systems and related value-added services globally: https://townmore.ie/news/townmore-commences-works-on-new-service-technology-centre-for-edwards/

 Long-Awaited School Building Brings Opportunities for Local Construction Industry One of Ireland’s most ambitious building contractors, Townmore, seeks Tipperary-based suppliers for its pipeline of new projects, including a new school build in Cahir.
 More than two decades after it was first proposed, the amalgamation of Our Lady of Mercy Primary School and Cahir Boys National School is finally commencing and is due to break ground imminently.